This post was originally published in 2019 and has been updated for 2020 Algorithm Updates.

 What is Position Zero?

-Position is the ranking your website gets when a keyword is searched in Google.
+Firstly, your search result “position” is the ranking your website appears in when a keyword is searched in Google.
 You must be thinking that Number 1 is the best, but you might prefer to be in Position Zero.

 Position Zero content appears before the search results at the top of the page.
 It is displayed a little differently than regular search results because it is designed to provide content or answers that respond to a specific search query.
 These featured snippets don’t appear for all search queries, but when they do, they may or may not link to the website that provided the content.

-It’s worth the effort to try for Position Zero
+Is it worth the effort to try for Position Zero?

 - Every page on your site should have a title tag.